 The role of PETS facilitators is critical to the successful training of the club president- elect.
 PETS facilitator advanced training is the responsibility of the Training Coordinator, shall be thorough and comprehensive, and should be held prior to PETS each year.
 Those selected must possess thorough topic knowledge, and be able to present a very clear and articulate understanding of Rotary International in general.
 Facilitators should be able to motivate and encourage independent thought and conversation.

 2.0 District Trainers / Training Coordinator Interface

-DGEs shall remind their respective District Trainers of the need to work closely with the PETS Training Coordinator (to include nomination of PETS facilitators) in order to provide program continuity and cohesion across the participating districts.
+District Trainers should work closely with the PETS Training Coordinator (to include nomination of PETS facilitators) in order to provide program continuity and cohesion across the participating districts.

 3.0 Chesapeake PETS Training Content and Format

 The content of Chesapeake PETS training shall be developed by the Training Coordinator in conjunction with the District Trainers and shall meet the minimum requirements of RI.
 The Training Coordinator has the flexibility to adopt suitable formats, to include collaborative group discussion and instruction.
 In addition, the format shall include sufficient time to allow DGEs to have private training opportunities (“District-specific time”) with their respective club presidents-elect, utilizing their own district personnel as appropriate.
 The District-specific time will integrate with any Pre- PETS activities that may have been conducted by districts.